 Do we have the expertise internally to make this work?

-Setting up a PMO for the first time, or even relaunching an existing PMO, takes time and expertise.
+Setting up a Project Management Office for the first time, or even relaunching an existing PMO, takes time and expertise.
 If you have one shot to gain senior buy in for the idea, then you better be sure that you are going to deliver value from day 1 and be able to track the benefit of the PMO.

 There are several ways to upskill your team to be able to support the launch of a PMO.
 You can recruit an expert to lead your permanent staff through the initiative, train up your existing staff or hire in expert consultants on a short term basis to support you and transfer knowledge to your team.
 Whatever your plan, it will definitely help your PMO get off to a great start if you have identified how best to secure the expertise required to make your PMO launch a success.

-These are just some of the questions you should be asking yourself before taking on the project of setting up a PMO for your organization.
+These are just some of the questions you should be asking yourself before taking on the project of establishing a Project Management Office for your organization.
 If you have to focus on one thing right now, focus on securing the expertise to make sure that you are spending your time thinking about the questions that really matter.